PANT & BLACKWATER RESTORATION PLAN

 What areas are being covered?

-The whole non-tidal and non-canalised length of the Blackwater and Pant will be assessed as part of the fluvial audit and will fall under the restoration plan, from the headwaters of the Pant to the confluence with the River Chelmer at Beeleigh.
-This covers an area of 24 parish councils from Sewards End to Langford as well as Braintree District Council and Witham Town Council.
+The whole non-tidal and non-canalised length of the Blackwater and Pant will be assessed as part of the fluvial audit and will fall under the restoration plan, from the headwaters of the Pant at Wimbish to the confluence with the River Chelmer at Beeleigh.
+This covers an area of over 20 parish councils from Sewards End to Langford as well as 3 district councils (Uttlesford, Braintree and Maldon) and 1 town council (Witham).

 Who will be involved?